 Dr. Harrington completed her undergraduate training at Swarthmore College and her medical training at Drexel University College of Medicine.
 She completed her psychiatry residency training at Georgetown University, where she served as Chief Resident in Psychiatry for the DC Veterans Affairs Hospital.
 She completed her Addiction Psychiatry fellowship at Boston University before joining the faculty at UMass in 2010.

-Anthony Giuliano, PhD, is a licensed clinical psychologist who specializes in the neuropsychology psychotic and related disorders and evidence-based treatments for adolescents and adults with psychosis and their families.
+Dr. Anthony Giuliano is a licensed clinical psychologist who specializes in the neuropsychology of psychotic and related disorders and evidence-based treatments for adolescents and adults with psychosis and their families.
 He has worked as a clinical psychologist at the Worcester Recovery Center and Hospital (WRCH) since April 2013, and provides clinical, risk and neuropsychological assessments and psychosocial treatments for individuals with psychotic disorders including Cognitive Behavioral Therapy for Psychosis, Cognitive Restructuring for PTSD, and Cognitive Enhancement and Restructuring Therapy (CERT; a cognitive remediation group therapy).
-Dr. Giuliano is a Clinical Instructor in Psychiatry at Harvard Medical School through his affiliation with the Division of Public Psychiatry at Massachusetts Mental Health Center, Beth Israel Deaconess Medical Center where he worked for nearly seven years.

 Dr. Giuliano's primary clinical research interests are in the neuropsychology of serious mental illness, and in the enhancement of cognition through psychosocial treatments to improve the social and role functioning of people with psychosis.

-Dr. Giuliano completed his BA in psychology and philosophy at Boston College, his PhD in clinical psychology at the University of Rhode Island, his predoctoral training in clinical psychology at the University of Virginia Medical School, and separate postdoctoral fellowships in adult and child/adolescent neuropsychology at the University of Virginia and Harvard Medical Schools, respectively.
-Dr. Giuliano provides training in the UMMC/WRCH predoctoral internship program, has taught several undergraduate and graduate psychology courses at area universities, and has served as a reviewer or editorial board member of several journals.
-He was awarded a NARSAD Young Investigator Award in 2006.
+Dr. Giuliano completed his BA in psychology and philosophy at Boston College, his PhD in clinical psychology at the University of Rhode Island, and postdoctoral fellowships in adult and child/adolescent neuropsychology at the University of Virginia and Harvard Medical Schools.

-Radhika is a project manager with the Psychotic Disorders Research Program at UMass Medical School.
-Radhika received her Master’s degree in Nutrition Science from UMass in 2008.
-Radhika completed her PhD in Public Health in the School of Public Health and Health Sciences at UMass, Amherst in 2015.
+Dr. Radhika Natarajan is a project manager with the Psychotic Disorders Research Program at UMass Medical School.
+Dr. Natarajan received her Master’s degree in Nutrition Science from UMass in 2008.
+She completed her PhD in Public Health in the School of Public Health and Health Sciences at UMass, Amherst in 2015.
 Her research interests include dietary factors particularly vitamin D, B-vitamins and its role in human health.

-Sarah Hopkins is a Clinical Research Assistant at the Psychotic Disorders Research Program at UMass Medical School.
+Sarah is the Clinical Research Coordinator of the Psychotic Disorders Research Program at UMass Medical School.
 Sarah received her Bachelor's degree in Psychology and Latin American studies from Elon University in 2014.
-At Elon University Sarah studied psychology with an emphasis on international social justice and minority mental health.
+At Elon University Sarah studied Psychology with an emphasis on international social justice and minority mental health.
+She is interested in studying the onset of severe mental illness in emerging adults, as well as various pharmacologic and psychosocial approaches to treatment interventions.

-Domenico Lombardi is a Clinical Research Assistant for the Psychotic Disorders Research Program at UMass Medical School and the coordinator for the UMass China Mental Health Program.
+Domenico is a Clinical Research Assistant for the Psychotic Disorders Research Program at UMass Medical School.
 He received his Bachelor’s degree in Behavioral Neuroscience as a premedical student at Binghamton University.
 During his time at Binghamton he was involved in research that aimed to reduce interpersonal violence on campus and alleviate negative effects caused by social stigmas.
 He is interested in studying psychopathology using the biopsychosocial approach to uncover potential biomarkers for mental health diseases.
-Domenico also has family roots in China and is interested in improving cultural awareness, acceptance, and treatment of mental health diseases in Chinese populations.

-Marlo Bloom is a first year doctoral student at William James College studying Clinical Psychology.
+Marlo is a doctoral student at William James College studying Clinical Psychology.
 Marlo received her Bachelor’s degree in Psychology and Special Education from American University in 2015.
 Throughout her undergraduate study, Marlo worked at an early intervention program for children with developmental delays, worked at Special Olympics International, and provided in-home therapeutic support to individuals with cognitive impairments.
 Marlo’s current research interests include psychosocial interventions for psychosis, addiction and other psychiatric conditions.
-She is currently working on a smoking cessation study among patients with schizophrenia.